 You’re now equipped with the essential information you need to make the right choices for your body.
 Coupled with the right DNA test, you’ll be on your way to better nutrition decisions.
 Up until now, you may have thought you knew what to put in your body because you’d heard popular suggestions from others who think they know best.
 But the truth is that it’s not up to others what is best for you.
 Only your body can tell you that.
 Once you understand the foods your body needs, you eliminate the wasteful element of the process.
 The report delivered to you will either be one supplemented with previous DNA test results you’ve submitted to us (if you’ve used another DNA testing service like 23andMe before), the full GenoPalate DNA test if you’ve never had one done by a third party before, or the full package along with five tasty, healthy recipes.

 This is all up to your preferences.
 Choose the package that works best for you and we’ll make sure your package contents are tailored to your specific needs.
-If you select the option that comes with our recipes, you can expect to feast on various meals that are centered around your body’s one-of-a-kind genetic code.
+If you select the option that comes with our recipes, prepare to feast on various meals centered around your body’s one-of-a-kind genetic code.

 1. Mead MN.
 Nutrigenomics: The Genome–Food Interface.
 Environmental Health Perspectives.
 2007;115(12). doi:10.1289/ehp.115-a582